EllenMcG/computer_infrastructure_assessment/README.md

 ## **Tasks**

 There is a series of nine tasks completed (shown below) to work through various aspects of computer architecture.
-- *Task 1: Create Directory Strucutre* - Using the command line, create a directory named `data` at the root of your repository.
+- *Task 1: Create Directory  Structure* - Using the command line, create a directory named `data` at the root of your repository.
 Inside `data`, create two subdirectories: `timestamps` and `weather`.
 - *Task 2: Timestamps* - Navigate to the `data/timestamps directory`.
 Use the `date` command to output the current date and time, appending the output to a file named `now.txt`.
 Make sure to use the `>>` operator to append (not overwrite) the file.
 Repeat this step ten times, then use the `more` command to verify that `now.txt` has the expected content.
 - *Task 3: Formatting Timestamps* -  Run the `date` command again, but this time format the output using `YYYYmmdd_HHMMSS` (e.g., `20261114_130003` for 1:00:03 PM on November 14, 2026).
 Refer to the `date` man page (using `man date`) for more formatting options.
 (Press q to exit the man page).
 Append the formatted output to a file named `formatted.txt`.
 - *Task 4: Create timestamped files* - Use the `touch` command to create an empty file with a name in the `YYYYmmdd_HHMMSS.txt` format.